devilesk/dota-map-coordinates/README.md

 Run `textvmap.bat` to generate the vmap.txt files using dmxconvert.
 Text vmaps can also be created by opening the prefab files in Hammer and doing Save Copy As Text.

 Run `process_data.py` to generate json and images based on the data.
-Some requirements need to be installed and it‘s supported by `python 2.7`
+(Only supports `python 2.7` and some requirements need to be installed)

 ## Output